How to Optimize Core Web Vitals for WordPress in 2025 (Step-by-Step Guide)

 Why Does CLS Happen?

-How to Fix It (Without Breaking Your Site)
+How to Fix It (Without Breaking Your Site).

 4. Enable Caching to Supercharge LCP & FID

 Let’s get real—nobody likes a slow website.
 Every time someone visits your WordPress site, the server generates the page from scratch, pulling data from your database and assembling everything on the fly.
-This process takes time, especially if you have a lot of images, scripts, and dynamic content.

-Caching skips the waiting game by storing a preloaded version of your page.
 Instead of making users wait while WordPress builds the page in real time, caching delivers it instantly.
 The result?
 Faster load times, better user experience, and higher SEO rankings.

 How to Fix It (Even If You’re Not a Techie)